Regional 1 Midlands: Midlands Premier (2017–2022)

-For the 2017–18 season all divisions at tier 5 were renamed from National League 3 to Premier meaning that National League 3 Midlands became known as Midlands Premier.
+For the 2017–18 season, all the divisions at tier 5 were renamed from National League 3 to Premier resulting in National League 3 Midlands now named the Midlands Premier.
 Promotion continued to National League 2 North and relegation to either Midlands 1 East or Midlands 1 West.

+Regional 1 Midlands (2022– )

 Promotion play-offs

-Between 2000–01 and 2019–20 there has been a play-off between the league runners-up of Midlands Premier and North Premier for the third and final promotion place to National League 2 North.
-The team with the superior league record has home advantage.
-As of the end of the 2019–20 season the northern teams have been stronger with twelve wins to the Midlands seven, while the home team has won thirteen times compared to the away teams six.
+Between 2000–01 and 2019–20 there was a play-off between the league runners-up of Midlands Premier and North Premier for the third and final promotion place to National League 2 North.
+The team with the superior league record had home advantage.
+At the end of the 2019–20 season, the northern teams have been stronger with twelve wins to the Midlands seven, while the home team has won thirteen times compared to the away teams six.